vsbuffalo/findorf/README.md

 Currently each XML result file is being looped through to propagate the dictionary.
 This is a tad safer, a tad easier, and a bit slower.

+## TODO

+ - right now, we're looking at the earliest HSP by query_start position, but this ignores negative strand cases.
+FIX